slightknack/slightknack.dev/content/blog/zig-raylib.md

 # Walk me through the code

-I'll put all the code up on GitHub soon, but I thought it would be fun to walk through some of it and point out some interesting stuff as we go along.
+I put [the code up on GitHub](https://github.com/slightknack/scrabble), and I thought it would be fun to walk through some of it and point out some interesting stuff as we go along.
+Clone if you want to follow along!

 > N.B.
 I used [jujutsu (jj)](https://github.com/jj-vcs/jj) to do version control instead of git (without colocating) so I am figuring out whether I try to convert the jj repo to a git repo or just `git init` and `push` without any history.
 I'll read the jj docs, there's probably an easy way to export/convert/colocate.

 The approach I took to writing this project was essentially the approach that Casey Muratori outlines in his post [*Semantic Compression*](https://caseymuratori.com/blog_0015).
-I'm not going to explain it here, he does a much better job that I have space to.
-The core idea of this process to add the next most obvious feature in the simplest way possible, not trying to abstract beforehand.
+I'm not going to explain it here, he does a much better job than I have space to.
+The core idea of this process is to add the next most obvious feature in the simplest way possible, not trying to abstract beforehand.
 Once a feature is working, gradually refactor out common 'stack frames' into structs, and functions that use those structs.
 Over time the codebase sort of organizes itself.
 I think this approach works really well when it comes to making game-like things, which makes sense: Muratori is a game programmer, after all.

 > N.B.
-I kinda missed the whole AI train (long story) so all this code was written by hand, reading the documentation (e.g. the entire Zig language [is just one page](https://ziglang.org/documentation/master)!), etc. Mistakes my own!
+I kinda missed the whole AI train (long story) so all this code was written by hand, reading the documentation (e.g. the entire Zig language [is just one page](https://ziglang.org/documentation/master)!), etc. Mistakes are my own!

 ## A note on comptime